 “We bring on the Apocalypse,” D said.

 There was quite a bit of confusion after that.
 Glenda ordered them out of the house and started waving the cricket bat around when they didn’t get up quickly enough.
 Green Suit got overexcited and broke the table in two when he put his mug down.
-D was trying to calm everyone, and Pest was just laughing in the corner like a five-year-old, while Scoundrel scratched himself furiously on the windowsill.
-There was tea and Jammie Dodgers all over the floor, as well as a broken vase of flowers, and when Glenda took a swipe at D with the bat she slipped on a daffodil and went down hard enough to jolt her spine and bite her tongue.
+D saved his tea and a biscuit as the table collapsed in front of him, and Pest pushed his chair back, laughing like a five-year-old while Scoundrel scratched himself furiously on the windowsill.
+Jammie Dodgers were scattered all over the floor, swimming in a mess of spilled tea and the remains of a broken vase of flowers, and when Glenda took a swipe at D with the bat she slipped on a daffodil and went down hard enough to jolt her spine and bite her tongue.
 She sat there, amid the debris of her rather old and lovely table, and said plaintively, “I only let you in to be polite.”

-“I’m very sorry about this,” D said, helping her up.
+“I’m very sorry about this,” D said, setting his cup aside and helping her up.
 “Shall I make more Jammie Dodgers?”

 “Do you know how to make it?”